cmrider/problemset1/README.md

 "wine" commit:
 Replication of Wine Quality Classifier from M. Clark's "An Introduction to Machine Learning (with Applications in R)"

-Images used in file can be seen in the closed issue.
+Images used in file can be seen in the closed issue, found here: https://github.com/cmrider/problemset1/issues/1.

 Document found here: http://www3.nd.edu/~mclark19/learn/ML.pdf (Wine Quality Classifier on pages 22 through 28.)